 Is the Montagu Pass dangerous?

-The road is suitable for all vehicles in fair weather.
+The road is pretty narrow in parts.
 Portions of the road may be temporarily closed due to road work or inclement weather.
 This pass was damaged by the floods of November 1996, and was closed for most of 1997.
 It has been repaired and is now open.
 The pass narrows down as you progress and get higher up the mountain.
 The road compresses 126 bends corners and curves into its length and gradients reach a maximum of 1:6.
-The gravel road is in reasonable condition even for low-clearance 2x4 vehicles.
+Big rocks sometimes get dislodged (especially in wet weather) and go tumbling into the ravine.